Mobile Legends: Bang Bang: Collaborations

 Over the years, Mobile Legends: Bang Bang has collaborated with different franchises to release purchasable limited edition character customization called skins.

 In March 2019, Moonton approached SNK for collaboration, introducing characters from The King of Fighters game series as skins in the game.
-These skins have unique ability effects and voice-overs.
+These skins have unique ability effects and voice-overs and can be obtained through a bingo mechanic event.
 The first series skins released in the game were Iori Yagami for the hero Chou, Leona Heidern for Karina, and Athena Asamiya for Guinevere.
 The second series skins released were Kula Diamond for the hero Aurora, K' for Gusion, and Orochi Chris for Dyrroth.
+The third series, released in 2024, featured a Mai Shiranui skin for the hero Masha, Kyo Kusanagi for Valir, and Terry Bogard for Paquito.

-In July 2021, Mobile Legends: Bang Bang collaborated with Star Wars to release two "epic skins" which were Master Yoda for the hero Cyclops and Darth Vader for Argus.
+In July 2021, Mobile Legends: Bang Bang released two skin in collaboration with the Star Wars franchise: Master Yoda for the hero Cyclops and Darth Vader for Argus.
 In December 2021, the collaboration returned and a third epic skin, Obi-Wan Kenobi for the hero Alucard, was released.
-The event was time-limited purchase and exclusive in Southeast Asia and Japan.
-The collaboration was returned in September 2024 with the same skins released.
+The event was a time-limited purchase and exclusive in Southeast Asia and Japan.
+In 2022, a 3rd phase for the event debuted with a First Order Jet Trooper skin for the hero Kimmy, with this event also being restricted to specific regions.
+The collaboration returned again in September 2024, with the same skins re-released for sale.

-In August 2021, Mobile Legends: Bang Bang released a skin collaboration with the media franchise Transformers which included Optimus Prime, Megatron, and Bumblebee for the heroes Johnson, Granger, and X.Borg respectively.
+In August 2021, Mobile Legends: Bang Bang released a skin collaboration with the media franchise Transformers which included Optimus Prime, Megatron, and Bumblebee for the heroes Johnson, Granger, and X-Borg respectively.
 The event was divided into four phases spanning from August to November with lottery and exchange-type mechanics.
+In 2022, a second phase was introduced, featuring Starscream as Aldous, Grimlock as Roger, and Soundwave & Ravage as Popol and Kupa.

-In February 2022, Mobile Legends: Bang Bang announced its collaboration with Sanrio which featured the characters Hello Kitty, Badtz-maru, Cinnamoroll, and Pompompurin.
+In February 2022, Mobile Legends: Bang Bang announced its collaboration with Sanrio which featured the characters Hello Kitty as an Angela skin, Badtz-Maru for Claude, Cinnamoroll for Floryn, and Pompompurin for Chang'e.
+This collaboration event re-ran in 2025 and 2026.

-In August 2022, Moonton announced a skin collaboration with Kung Fu Panda.
+In August 2022, Mobile Legends: Bang Bang announced a skin collaboration with Kung Fu Panda.
 It featured three new exclusive skins: General Kai for the hero Thamuz, Po Ping for Akai, and Lord Shen for Ling.
+Due to failed negotiations with the copyright holders, the event has yet to re-run.